Veronica

 • Their hardiness makes them a good match for companion planting with other robust, drought-tolerant plants.

-The benefits of Veronica plants go beyond the visual appeal, adding resilience and sustainability to home gardens.
+The benefits of Veronica plants go beyond the visual appeal, adding resilience, sustainability, and potential wellness advantages to home gardens.
+By incorporating these versatile plants into their landscapes, gardeners can enjoy a beautiful, low-maintenance, and eco-friendly outdoor space.

 flowers, blue flowers, bloom